fire-helper/slides/csi106_1/transcript.md

 # PART 1

-Hello everyone today our team would like to talk about free software.
+Hello everyone, today our team would like to talk about free software.
-The first question I would like to ask is: "what do YOU think is free software?"
+The first question I would like to ask is: "What do YOU think is free software?"

 *(Audience answers (or move on if no one answers))*